mario-to-lowercase/MicroDoc/pages/features.md

 ## 🧭 Development Principles

-As we develop these new features, we remain committed to Microblog's core principles:
+As we develop these new features, we remain committed to MicroDoc's core principles:

-1. **Simplicity First**: Features must maintain the lightweight, minimalist nature of Microblog
+1. **Simplicity First**: Features must maintain the lightweight, minimalist nature of MicroDoc
-2. **No Database Dependency**: Preserve the file-based approach that makes Microblog easy to deploy
+2. **No Database Dependency**: Preserve the file-based approach that makes MicroDoc easy to deploy
 3. **Performance Focus**: New features should not significantly impact load times or responsiveness
 4. **Accessibility**: All features must be accessible to users with different abilities
 5. **Progressive Enhancement**: Core functionality should work even if JavaScript is disabled

-These principles guide our development process and help ensure that Microblog remains true to its original vision as it evolves.
+These principles guide our development process and help ensure that MicroDoc remains true to its original vision as it evolves.